numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Limits are used to formally define the derivative, ε and δ define the limit itself

 - How to compute limits:
-    - Say we have the function sin(πx) / x²-1 modelling a dampened oscilation
+    - Say we have the function sin(πx)/x²-1 modelling a dampened oscilation
     - The function looks continuous, but there is a problematic value at x=1
     - When we plug x=1 in, the denominator comes out to be 0
     - And the numerator sin(πx) is also 0
+        - Reminder: Why sin(πx) is 0:
-        - Reminder: The sine function gives us the y-coordinate of a point on a unit circle
+            - The sine function gives us the y-coordinate of a point on a unit circle
             - The angle π radians is 180°
             - At 180° we are at the point (-1,0) on the unit circle
             - The y-coordinate is 0, so sin(π) = 0
             - sin(nπ) = 0 for any integer n, because these angles correspond to points on the horizontal axis of the unit circle (at 0°, ±180°, ±360°, etc.), where the y-coordinate is always zero
     - So plugging in x=1 results in 0/0, meaning that the function is not defined at that input, and the graph should have a hole there
     - This also happens at x=-1, but let's focus on x=1 for now
     - The graph certainly does seem to approach a distict value at that point